 Does spending time in a location cause a person to stay there longer?
 We use a 1999 change in Danish refugee settlement policy to address this question.
 The policy change strongly encouraged refugees to stay in their assigned settlement municipality for at least three years.
-Using multiple empirical designs for natural experiments, we find that treated refugees were significantly more likely to be in their assigned location many years after their residence was granted.
-Specifically, treated refugees were 4 to 11 percentage points more likely to remain in their first commuting zone 13 years later.
+Using empirical designs for natural experiments, we find that treated refugees were more likely to be in their assigned location many years after their residence was granted.
+In a difference-in-differences specification, treated refugees were 4.8 percentage points more likely to remain in their first commuting zone 13 years later.
+A regression discontinuity design delivers a larger but less precise point estimate.

-Keywords: Location choice, Path dependence, Moving costs JEL Classification: I38, J61, R23
+Keywords: Location choice, Path dependence, Moving costs

+JEL Classification: I38, J61, R23